whomwah/rqrcode_core/README.md

 ### Options

-The library expects a string to be parsed in, other args are optional.
+The library expects a string or array (for multiple encodings) to be parsed in, other args are optional.

 ```
-string - the string you wish to encode
+data - the string or array you wish to encode

 size   - the size (integer) of the qrcode (defaults to smallest size needed to encode the string)